shenyu0403/DynamicLandscape/README.md

 ## Current Version - 0.1.0-alpha

-# IMPORTANT - This project is coming soon (June/July 2017).
+# IMPORTANT - This project is coming soon.

 # DynamicLandscapeMaterial
 DynamicLandscapeMaterial (DLM) is a project with the intention of creating a multi-method approach to texturing landscapes within UE4.